Arthur Kill station

-The Arthur Kill station is a station on the Staten Island Railway (SIR).
+Arthur Kill station is a station on the Staten Island Railway (SIR).
 The station opened on January 21, 2017, replacing the Atlantic and Nassau stations, which were the two stations in the poorest condition along the line at the time.
-It is located on Arthur Kill Road near Lion Street and Barnard Avenue, in the Tottenville neighborhood of Staten Island, New York.
-It has two tracks and two side platforms, and is ADA-accessible via ramps.
+It is located on Arthur Kill Road near Lion Street and Barnard Avenue, in the Tottenville neighborhood of Staten Island.
+It has two tracks and two side platforms, and is accessible via ramps.

 Station layout

 This station has two tracks and two side platforms, with an overpass connecting the platforms.
 As opposed to the Nassau and Atlantic stations, which this station replaces, both platforms can accommodate 300 ft trains.
 Those stations only had single-door boarding.
 There are benches and surveillance cameras on both platforms and windscreens, which are covered by canopies.
 The total cost of the station was $27.6 million.
 An art installation, titled Tottenville Sun, Tottenville Sky and created by Jenna Lucente, was installed in the windscreens as part of the station construction.
 Consisting of 28 laminated glass panels, it depicts the landscape and wildlife of the adjacent community.

 The station is ADA-accessible via two ramps, one on each side of the overpass.
 It includes a 150-car parking lot, on SIR property, which can be expanded in the future.